PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLGPE/GiftReset.md

 1. Stand in front of the gift NPC.
 (Locations [here](https://www.serebii.net/letsgopikachueevee/gift.shtml).)
     - For Magikarp, make sure you have the money to purchase it.
+2. Open your Pokemon box and sort by order caught.
-2. Save the game.
+3. Save the game.
-3. Start the program in-game.
+4. Start the program in-game.

 ## Options